Event-Driven Architecture

 Platform Events

-Custom-defined events that represent business occurrences.
-You control the schema (fields) and semantics (what the event means).
+Custom-defined events representing business occurrences.
+You control the schema (fields) and the semantics (what the event means).

 When to Use